-This course is designed for the student planning to major in a physical science or engineering at college.
+This course is designed for the student planning to major in a scientific field of study at college.
 The pace is very intensive and the mathematics level stresses the concepts of calculus, although calculus will not be used.
 A college text is used and the problems are all college level.
 This combined with the intensity of coverage will require considerable time spent on study by the student.
-Appropriate laboratory inquiry-based activities will be provided with an emphasis to illustrate and enhance the concepts covered in class.
+At least 25% of class time will be spent engaged in inquiry-based laboratory activities which will be used to emphasis and enhance the concepts discussed in class.
 A grade of A or B in Honors Algebra II or A in Algebra II is required prior to taking this course.
 Successful completion of or current enrollment in a Pre-calculus course is required.